donmckenna/svg-to-component/README.md

 ![svg-to-component plugin diagram](/public/docs/svg2c-eg-03.jpg)

-And we can choose our component `icon` types:
+And we can expect our component `icon` types to look like this:

 ![svg-to-component plugin diagram](/public/docs/svg2c-eg-01.jpg)